 Regan played a BIG role in the creation of this non-profit!

-After establishing a relationship with the nurse, Josh asked her what was wrong with Regan, and she told him that he was diagnosed with pneumonia – something that Josh and Courtney had seen treated easily so many times.
-The doctor prescribed a medication that the nurse said was too expensive for them to buy.
-When he asked her what the medication was… Josh began to cry.
-A few weeks prior to their departure, the pediatric clinic he worked for had given him several vials of the exact drug – a broad range antibiotic that children in the US get often: Rocephin.
+After establishing a relationship with the nurse, Josh asked her what was wrong with Regan, and she told him that he was diagnosed with pneumonia – something that Josh and Courtney had seen treated easily so many times in the US.
+The nurse explained that the doctor prescribed a medication that they could not afford, and when he asked her what the medication was… Josh began to cry.
+A few weeks prior to their departure, the pediatric clinic he worked for was having to throw out several vials of the exact drug she needed due to the expiration date - a broad range antibiotic called Rocephin.

 Over the next few days, it was still touch and go for Regan.
 But, on the fourth day… Josh walked out of his room and was surprised by one of the greatest sights he had ever seen.
-Their son, Owen, and Regan were taking turns throwing a ball with Courtney (see video) – He couldn’t believe that he was looking at the same kid!
-By the time they left, Regan was smiling, crawling around, and playing with the other kids.
-He was on the road to healing!
+Their son, Owen, and Regan were playing together and laughing.
+He couldn’t believe that he was looking at the same child!
+By the time they left, Regan was well on his way to becoming healthy!

-He was so close to death that Josh and Courtney were afraid to check on him… but the Lord had other plans for this amazing little boy.
-They were so blessed to be a part of Regan’s life for the few days they were at the orphanage.
-They were able to see God work a miracle right in front of their eyes.
+Regan was so close to death that Josh and Courtney were afraid to check on him… but the Lord had other plans for this amazing little boy.
+They were so blessed to be a part of Regan’s life for the few days they were at the orphanage, and they were honored to see God work a miracle right in front of their eyes.